Ex-state Sen. Shortey gets 15 years in sex case

 According to the police report, Shortey and the victim had known each other for approximately a year.

-Shortey began represented District 44 from 2010 until he resigned because of the arrest.
-Paul Rosino was elected to his seat in November 2017.
+Shortey represented District 44 from 2010 until he resigned because of the arrest.
+Michael Brooks was elected to the seat in July 2017.

 Shortey pleaded guilty on Nov.
-30, 2017, to one count of child sex trafficking, noted a press release from the U.S. attorney’s office.
+30, 2017, to one count of child sex trafficking, noted a news release from the U.S. attorney’s office.

-The indictment of Shortey noted that the victim contacted Shortey on March 8, 2017, via Kik, a mobile messaging app, that he needed money for spring break, the news release said.
+The indictment of Shortey noted that the victim contacted Shortey on March 8, 2017, via Kik, a mobile messaging app saying, that he needed money for spring break, the news release said.

 Shortey replied, “I don’t really have any legitimate things I need help with right now.
 Would you be interested in ‘sexual’ stuff?”

-After the victim responded “yes,” the Kik conversation included explicit references to sex acts, the report continued.
+After the victim responded “yes,” the Kik conversation included explicit references to sex acts, the release continued.

 Just after midnight on March 9, 2017, Shortey drove the motel, where Shortey rented a room with his credit card.

-Based on information from the victim’s father, Moore police knocked on the motel room door at approximately and discovered the victim with Shortey, whose backpack contained an open box of condoms, prosecutors said.
+Based on information from the victim’s father, Moore police knocked on the motel room door and discovered the victim with Shortey, whose backpack contained an open box of condoms, prosecutors said.

 A federal grand jury returned a four-count indictment against Shortey.